Our Team

 For anyone who has been a full-time caregiver, you understand nothing can prepare you for the road ahead; it was truly a 24/7 quest.
 In 2015 after deciding my son’s care would require my full-time around the clock attention, I resigned from my retail position and became obsessed with learning everything I could about FLC attempting to save our boy’s life.
 I read every study, spoke with clinicians, surgeons, researchers, and other industry experts to help explain various medical terms and jargon which I had little comprehension.
 No stone left unturned, as the old saying goes.
 What wouldn’t a parent do in order to save their child’s life?

 Robert and I were like peas and carrots, and we loved each other tremendously, but had our moments when we sparred like two gladiators in the ring!
 Robert and I began helping patients.
 We would meet online sharing general knowledge.
 He and I developed a simple Fibro survey, which was very comprehensive at the time, and we would share the interesting commonalities we had learned with the Facebook group.
 When Robert passed away in March of 2017, I had promised Robert to forge on and continue the fight we began together years earlier, and although Robert was no longer physically beside me, he was and is with me spiritually each day.
 Robert and all the FibroFighters, past and present, motivate me to continue our advocacy work for all who seek us out.
-I am so proud of our growing team of advocates and the many accomplishments we have achieved over our first two years, and please know our team is committed to help you and plan to keep our promises to ‘Slay this Fibrolamellar Beast Together”.
+I am so proud of our growing team of advocates and the many accomplishments we have achieved over the years, and please know our team is committed to help you and plan to keep our promises to ‘Slay this Fibrolamellar Beast Together”.

 Dr. Paul Kent, Medical Director